Security-Onion-Solutions/securityonion-docs/eol.rst

 End Of Life
 ===========

 This page lists End Of Life (EOL) dates for older versions of Security Onion and older components.

+Once Security Onion 2.0 reaches General Availability (GA), we will announce a 6-month EOL window for Security Onion 16.04.

 | Security Onion 14.04 reached EOL on November 30, 2018:
 | https://blog.securityonion.net/2018/06/6-month-eol-notice-for-security-onion.html